-- 1 To introduce the Seiko Group's policies on social issues (human rights, environmental issues, etc.) and sustainable procurement initiatives to suppliers and explain the details of the "Seiko Group Procurement Guidelines" to deepen their understanding of the Group's policies and initiatives. - 2 To share our expectations with regard to suppliers and ask for their cooperation with the Group's initiatives. - 3 To provide suppliers with information such as international trends related to sustainable procurement and issues in its implementation, which will lead to concrete implementation of sustainable procurement by suppliers. - 4 To provide suppliers with an opportunity to work on solving social issues by sharing the background of the demand for sustainable procurement and the significance of corporate efforts to solve social issues.
+1 To introduce the Seiko Group's policies on social issues (human rights, environmental issues, etc.) and sustainable procurement initiatives to suppliers and explain the details of the "Seiko Group Procurement Guidelines" to deepen their understanding of the Group's policies and initiatives.

+2 To share our expectations with regard to suppliers and ask for their cooperation with the procurement and issues in its implementation, which will lead to concrete implementation of sustainable procurement by suppliers.